pharmbio/robotlab/cliwrapper-server/README.md

     ```

     - The desktop for this user is automatically locked via a ScheduledTask being run ONLOGON
-    - The REST-servers are started via a Powershell script as a ScheduledTask ONLOGON for this user
+    - The server is started via a Powershell script as a ScheduledTask ONLOGON for this user

     ```
     # Auto lock screen ONLOGON robot-services